Is this Travelodge the best cheap hotel in Inverness, Scotland? Find out in this Travelodge Inverness City Centre review.

-Inverness, the ‘Capital of the Highlands’, is perfect base from which to explore Loch Ness, the Speyside whisky region and beyond, especially if you are visiting Scotland without a car.
-Moreover, its attractive riverside setting, rich history and friendly people, make it a great destination in its own right.
+Inverness, the ‘Capital of the Highlands’, is the perfect base from which to explore Loch Ness, the Speyside whisky region and beyond, especially if you are visiting Scotland without a car.
+Moreover, its attractive riverside setting, rich history and friendly people make it a great destination in its own right.

 However, accommodation can be pricey, especially if you are visiting in high season.
 So which is the best cheap hotel in Inverness?

 I have a soft spot for Travelodge’s UK budget hotel rival, Premier Inn, and have stayed in their hotels a number of times, including earlier in this Scotland trip at the Premier Inn at Fort William.
 However, at the time of booking this Inverness stay, the Travelodge Inverness City Centre is considerably cheaper than its main competitor.

 But is this Travelodge a good choice for a cheap hotel in Inverness?
 Find out in thisTravelodge Inverness City Centre review.

 Some articles on this website contain affiliate links.
 This means that I may earn a small commission if you make a purchase through these links.
 As an Amazon Associate, I earn from qualifying purchases.
 Read the full disclosure here.